Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

 \subsection{Metastability as a function of the system size}

 In Fig.~\ref{fig8} we compare the evolution of the order parameters as a function of the system size for $N=10$ in Fig.~\ref{fig8} (a) and $N=200$ in Fig.~\ref{fig8} (b).

-For $N=200$ the distinction between transient stable configurations interrupted by short excursions to other clusters becomes less pronounced.
-The movie of \citep{Sayantan2025Metastability} for $N=200$ shows the evolution of phases, snapshots are given in Figs.~\ref{fig9} and \ref{fig10} before and after a spike in $R_2$.
+For $N=200$ the distinction between temporarily stable configurations interrupted by short excursions to other clusters becomes less pronounced.
+The movie of \citep{Sayantan2025Metastability} for $N=200$ shows the evolution of phases, snapshots are given in Fig.\ \eqref{fig:switch_N200} before and after a spike in $R_2$.

-We still see remnants of an organization into two anti-phase synchronized clusters, where on short time scales always some oscillators escape and return to their cluster, more frequent are the events where the escape succeeds over a distance $\pi$ in the phases.

-At intermediate times also configurations with several coexisting clusters are forming, leading to stronger spikes in $R_2$.